The Cass County Emergency Management Agency is a county agency

 The EOC houses the Operations Room for use in coordinating disaster response

 operations and auxiliary communications facilities.
 The EOC has standby electrical

 FUNDS: The Cass County Emergency Management Agency operates from the county general fund.
-Funding comes from two primary sources: Federal (DHS/FEMA) which provides approximately 30% of normal operating costs, and Cass County which provides approximately 70% of normal operating costs.
+Funding comes from two primary sources: Federal (DHS/FEMA).

 CASS COUNTY HAZARDS: The County population is exposed to 17 hazards in three basic categories; (1) Natural, (2) Technological and (3) National Security, which have the potential to disrupt the day to day community life patterns.
 These emergencies and disasters could involve injuries, death and property loss to the citizens of the county.
 Eight of the hazards have the highest potential of occurrence and they include; tornadoes, severe storms (winter and summer), floods, hazardous materials (HAZMAT), utility and transportation accidents, and national emergencies.
 The other nine hazards are, civil disturbances, subsidence (sinkholes), fire/explosion, pollution, water related incidents, medical epidemic, loss of communications and earthquakes.

 |All inquires can be addressed to this office

 |8400 144th St., Suite 200

 ||Phone (402) 267-6765